iaxo/axion-limits/README.md

 labels = db.DataBaseLabels("databases/Axions.db", "large_panorama") # load table large_panorama of labeles from the database file databases/Axions.db
 ````

 Once loaded, you can edit the database if you want.
-Note that the database file will be edited too.
+By default, the database file will not be editted.
+To commit the changes to the db file, set parameter commit=True at the constructor or use the DataBase.set_commit(True) method.
 For example, you can add a new row with the following command:
 ```
 database.insert_row("exp_name", "line", "path_to_datafile", "color='red', linewidth=2", 1, 0, 0, 0, 0, 0, 0)